nosas/blog/toonvision/multiclassification/article.md

     <figcaption>Dataset balance per street</figcaption>
 </figure>

-The image above shows few notable imbalances.
+The image above shows a few notable imbalances.
 In the Suits per street chart, we can see:

 1. Daisy's Garden (DG) has the most Lawbot (73) and Sellbot (72) samples by far.